Affiliate links on Android Authority may earn us a commission. Learn more.

 - First, make sure that the proper settings are enabled.
 Go to Settings, search for Edge Lighting, and select Choose Apps.
 Only the Messages app is selected by default.
 Go through the list and pick the apps you want to receive notifications for.

 - Some users are seeing this issue because of using a microSD card from an older device.
-A folder or directory from the older phone is carried over and is creating a conflict with the settings of the new phone.
+A folder or directory from the older phone can be carried over and create conflict with the settings of the newer phone.
 You’ll have to format the microSD card for this issue to go away, but make sure to save everything from it first.

-- Others are seeing this problem because they’ve turned off animations in the Developer Options.
+- Others see this problem because they’ve turned off animations in the Developer Options.
 If you’ve done so, set the animations to at least 0.5x.

-A few users are facing a problem with their phones randomly restarting.
-In some cases, this seems to happen only when the person is using swipe gestures.
+A few users are facing a problem with their phones randomly restarting, or these shut down and aren’t able to start.
+Sometimes, this seems to happen only when the person is using swipe gestures.

 - If swipe gestures are causing the problem, you might need to change what each swipe does.
 Samsung has an app available that will let you customize and control how swipe gestures work.
 Download the One Hand Operation Plus app from the Google Play Store to get started.